altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 ~Self~.~Martha~.get("onLeftFoot").transform(helm)
 `
-~Martha felt her left shoe transform into a diver's helmet~ *The helmet crawled - melted - up her leg just as it bent into the memory.
+~Martha felt her left shoe transform into a diver's helmet~ *The helmet crawled - melted - up her leg just avoiding falling into the memory.
 It slid along her sinking body, staying just above the sludge.
-It formed around her head just as it was pulled under.
+It formed around her head just as she was pulled under.
 Submerged in the sludge something pulled her further down, into a memory.
 She landed on the grass below her tree house*
-~Pain rushed through her knees as she collapsed, then her shoulders~ *Martha turn over, facing the sky*
+~Pain rushed through her knees as she collapsed, then her shoulders.
+She took tired breaths~
+'M::Why do I need to breath?'
+~If this was in her head, why was she breathing.
+Regardless, she hurt~
+*Martha turn over, facing the sky*
 ~She saw throw a circular port hole, with thin bars across, a diver's helmet~ 'M::Do not look left.'
-~Next to her was her older brother.
+~Next to her was something that looked like her older brother.
 Lying still, face down...
 His arm -~
 ~-She was staring up at the moon, keeping her eyes still.